 The severity of injuries suffered in car accidents ranges anywhere from minor injuries to death.
 Some injuries are more common than others in mild to moderate car accidents.

-The long-term effects of severe injuries are obvious, but there are also long-term effects of brain injuries and to the common back and neck injury.
+The long-term effects of severe injuries are obvious, but there are also long-term effects of brain injuries and the common back and neck injury.
 We discuss the long-term effect of brain injuries here.
-The long-term effects of neck and back injuries from car accidents have been studies and the research shows that the pain improves int he first few months but that the lingering effects last a year or longer.
+The long-term effects of neck and back injuries from car accidents have been studied and the research shows that the pain improves in the first few months but that the lingering effects last a year or longer.
 “Beyond six weeks, improvement slows and thereafter only small reductions in mean pain and disability are apparent up to one year.”
-Back pain improves in first six weeks of treatment but lingering effects at one year, from the Canadian Medical Association Journal, May 2012.
+Back pain improves in the first six weeks of treatment but lingering effects at one year, from the Canadian Medical Association Journal, May 2012.
 Additionally, the same research also found that people with persistent low back pain “experienced moderate levels of pain and disability at one year; the typical improvement in their pain was only about 50%”.
 The researchers concluded that the medical field is just not taking back pain complaints seriously enough nor the research on how to reduce it beyond surgery.

-Most Common Car Accident Injuries:
+Most Common Car Accident Injuries in St. Louis:

 - Connective Tissue Injury